oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ## 5.2 Mandatory Keynames

-The TOSCA metamodel includes complex definitions used in types (e.g., Node Types, Relationship Types, Capability Types, Data Types, etc.), definitions and refinements (e.g., Requirement Definitions, Capability Definitions, Property and Parameter Definitions, etc.) and templates (e.g., Service Template, Node Template, etc.) all of which include their own list of reserved keynames that are sometimes marked as **mandatory**.
+The TOSCA metamodel includes complex definitions used in types (e.g., node types, relationship types, capability types, data types, etc.), definitions and refinements (e.g., Requirement Definitions, Capability Definitions, Property and Parameter Definitions, etc.) and templates (e.g., service template, node template, etc.) all of which include their own list of reserved keynames that are sometimes marked as **mandatory**.
 If a keyname is marked as mandatory it **MUST** be defined in that particular definition context.
 In some definitions,